jgraph/www.diagrams.net-source/doc/faq/add-images.md

 <img src="/assets/img/blog/image-insert.gif" style="max-width:100%;height:auto;" alt="Drag and drop your image onto the diagram editor or use the menu to insert it from a URL">

-Once the image file has been loaded into the editor, you can resize it or [rotate it just like a shape](/blog/rotate-shapes.html).
+Once the image file has been loaded into the editor, you can resize it or [rotate it just like a shape](/blog/rotate-shapes.html), or [crop the image](/doc/faq/image-crop.html) into a variety of shapes.

 **Via the menu**